Rainbow Transformations Foundation · For Community Organizations

 How this could work.

-RTF routes clients through intake, screening, and level-of-care determination into one of three tracks — with a warm clinical handoff built in throughout.
-For your organization, this means TGI-specific support running alongside your existing services, not replacing them.
+RTF provides peer support, navigation, and case management — working alongside your organization's clinical infrastructure to route TGI clients into appropriate care with a warm handoff built in throughout.
+For your organization, this means TGI-specific peer support running alongside your existing services, not replacing them.

 Referral